Australia Starts Here

 How to Get Around Australia

 Not taking a road trip around Australia?
 You might wish you were when you discover how sparse the public transport in Australia can be.
 It’s not terrible, of course—Greyhound Buses run just about everywhere in the country, and rail systems in Sydney and Melbourne are actually quite good.
-But due to the size of Australia and the expense of rather remedial buses and trains, the small premium of being behind the way yourself can quickly seem worth it, even if you’re traveling on a budget.
+But due to the size of Australia and the expense of rather remedial buses and trains, the small premium of being behind the wheel yourself can quickly seem worth it, even if you’re traveling on a budget.
+This is especially true for longer jaunts, such as a 6 month trip around Australia itinerary.

 Money, Cost and Communications